secureCodeBox/documentation/README.md

 ## Scripts

-Since we want to have our documentation in the main repository available on this site as well, we use some custom scripts to build the documentation structure in the `docs/` folder, afterwards creating programmatically the sidebar and also provide the frontmatter information of integrations to the frontend.
+Since we want to have our documentation in the main repository available on this site as well, we use some custom scripts to build the documentation structure in the `docs/` folder.
 These scripts are located at the `scripts/` folder.
 Each script can be called and work independently from one another.
 The respective commands are defined in the `package.json` and chained together by a pre-hook to the general build command.
 If you want to add a new script it should be kept as an individually executable script and follow our naming convention: `<whatItCreatesOrMutates>.<generalOperation>.js`.
 The configuration for all scripts can be found at `scripts/utils/config.js`.
 Though our frontend is built in TypeScript, those scripts remain in JavaScript currently.

 ### Docs Builder

 The docs builder script is responsible to retrieve and generate specified folder and files, containing documentation and works as follows:

 1. Download the specified github repository into a temporary location.
-2. Read out the subdirectories of the specified directories (`srcDirs`).
-3. Create for each `srcDir` a corresponding directory in `targetPath`.
-4. Create for each `README.md` found in each subdirectory a new file (named after the title attribute in its frontmatter).
+2. Looks folders in `filesFromRepository.src` property in `docsConfig` under /scripts/utils/config.js
+3. If the folder has a `.helm-docs.gotmpl` file (such as /hooks or /scanners), then the corresponding `.md` files are generated into the folder indicated by `dst`
    1. If an `/examples` subdirectory exists composite examples part, else continue on step 5.
    2. Build a tab for each subdirectory in the `/examples` directory.
    3. In each tab add contents of the respective example `README.md` and build new tabs for `scan.yaml` and `findings.yaml` (all files are optional).
    4. If `findings.yaml` exceeds size limit, create downloadable file and embed respective link.
    5. Concatenate example part to previous `README.md`
+4. If the folder does not have a `.helm-docs.gotmpl` file, then the files are simply copied as is, while exluding the file names under the `exclude` array
 5. Delete temporary folder.

 The target file structure will look something like this (in the root directory):